-The Sony HTS350 has okay sound enhancement features and has more than the HT-S100F and HT-S200F thanks to the subwoofer level adjustment that lets you control the amount of bass coming out of the sub.
-It also has a Dialog Enhancement feature with the Voice Mode, which makes it easier to hear dialog in movies, even at a lower volume and a night-mode to normalize the volume of all your different content.
+The Sony HTS350 has okay sound enhancement features and has more than the Sony HT-S100F and Sony HT-S200F thanks to the subwoofer level adjustment that lets you control the amount of bass coming out of the sub.
+It also has a Dialogue Enhancement feature with the Voice Mode, which makes it easier to hear dialogue in movies, even at a lower volume, and a night mode to normalize the volume of all your different content.
 This bar is also advertised to have an always-on S-Force Front surround sound feature, which is common on Sony soundbars.

 The Sony HT-S350 have very basic physical inputs.
 It can connect to your TV through HDMI ARC and to one external device by Optical Audio in, but that's all.
-There is no Full HDMI In so it can't act as a hub and there is no Analog Audio in to connect to an older device with limited connectivity.
-Also, you won't be able to playback music stored on a USB.
+There is no Full HDMI In so it can't act as a hub, and there's no Analog Audio in to connect to an older device with limited connectivity.
+Also, you won't be able to play back music stored on a USB.

-There is no Full HDMI In port and thus the Sony HTS350 can't act a hub between your TV and any of your devices.
+There is no Full HDMI In port, so the Sony HTS350 can't act a hub between your TV and any of your devices.

 The audio format support via optical connection is decent.
-The Dolby Digital surround sound format is supported, which is good as it is widely available in the content of streaming platforms or Blu-ray discs.
-The unsupported DTS format is not widely available on its own, as it is the fallback for the higher quality DTS-HD MA found on many Blu-ray discs.
+The Dolby Digital surround sound format is supported, which is good as it's widely available in the content of streaming platforms or Blu-ray discs.
+The unsupported DTS format isn't widely available on its own, as it's the fallback for the higher quality DTS-HD MA found on many Blu-ray discs.